-Hailing from Lisbon, João Barbosa aka Branko grew up feeling somewhat segregated musically.
-Craving a global understanding of sound, 10 years ago he started up Buraka Som Sistema, a project based on the concept of music having no literal or industry borders, combining electronic dance music with various African genres.
-With solo work collaborating with the likes of Zebra Katz under his belt, last year saw him dream up the concept for his debut LP, ATLAS.
+Hailing from Lisbon, João Barbosa (aka Branko) grew up feeling somewhat segregated musically.
+Craving a global understanding of sound, he started up Buraka Som Sistema -- a project based on the concept of music having no literal or industry borders -- 10 years ago.
+The project combines electronic dance music with various African genres.
+With solo work and collaborations with the likes of Zebra Katz under his belt, last year saw him dream up the concept for his debut LP, ATLAS.
 Released as a free download bundle yesterday, the album showcases the scenes and artists of Sao Paulo, Amsterdam, Cape Town and further afield.

 Escape to the sunshine of South Africa and daydream big.